top of page

 Marcus gasped theatrically.
 “And what will you do with its tiny corpse?”

-“Maybe I should just smoosh it now, in case it’s friends come looking.”
-Zara said decisively, turning from the window.
+“Maybe I should just smoosh it now, in case it’s friends come looking,” Zara said, turning from the window.

 Oscar sipped the last of his cocoa.

 “What?”
-Oscar asked, Dmitri few rigid beside him whilst Marcus continued sucking at the edge of his cup trying to get the foamy marshmallow residue left over onto his tongue.
+Oscar asked, Dmitri felt rigid beside him whilst Marcus continued sucking at the edge of his cup trying to get the foamy marshmallow residue left over onto his tongue.

-Oscar turned, eyes searcing for the worn sack by the doorway.
+Oscar turned, his eyes searcing for the worn sack by the doorway.

 It was gone.